phpbrew/Onion/README.md

     [require]
     php = >=5.3

-To generate a package.xml 2.0 spec file for PEAR, just run:
+To generate a package.xml 2.0 spec file for PEAR and build a PEAR package, just run:

     $ php ~/bin/onion.phar build

-Then you should be able to run pear command to build the package:

-    $ pear package
-    # Your PEAR package is out!
+Then Your PEAR package is out!

 Requirement
 -----------